Hyperbilirubinemia in the Newborn

 What can I do to prevent hyperbilirubinemia in my newborn?

 This condition can’t really be prevented except in the case of breastfeeding failure jaundice.
 Feedings should start within the first hour of life and continue at least every 2 or 3 hours, or sooner if the baby shows signs of wanting to eat.
-The more premature the baby, the more likely he or she is to need supplements of expressed milk or formula at first.
-For all babies, spotting jaundice early and getting treatment right away are key.
+The more premature the baby, the more likely they are to need supplements of expressed milk or formula at first.
+For all babies, diagnosing jaundice early and getting treatment right away are key.
 This can stop your baby’s bilirubin levels from rising to dangerous levels.

 Key points about hyperbilirubinemia in the newborn